waqas028/DataStore-Koin-KMP/README.md

-# Data Store Preference with Koin in KMP
+# Data Store Preferences with Koin in Compose Multiplatform (KMP)

 ## Overview

-This project demonstrates how to implement a login and signup system using Kotlin Multiplatform (KMP) with Jetpack Compose.
-It leverages Data Store preferences to securely store user data and includes validation for user inputs during signup and login.
+A Kotlin Multiplatform project that demonstrates managing user authentication with data persistence using DataStore Preferences and Koin dependency injection.
+This project includes a Login and Sign-Up flow with full data validation.
+User information is saved in DataStore Preferences and used to verify login credentials.

 ## Features